awslabs/aws-deployment-framework/docs/user-guide.md

     properties: ...
 ```

+CodePipeline has a limit of 50 actions per stage.
+A stage is identified in the above list of targets with a new entry in the array, using `-`.

+To workaround this limit, ADF will split the accounts x regions that are selected as part of one stage over multiple stages when required.
+A new stage is introduced for every 50 accounts/region deployments by default.
+The default of 50 will make sense for most pipelines.
+However, in some situations, you would like to limit the rate at which an update is rolled out to the list of accounts/regions.
+This can be configured using the `wave_config/size` target property.
+Setting these to `30` as shown above, will introduce a new stage for every 30 accounts/regions.
+If the `/my_ou/production/some_path` OU would contain 25 accounts (actually 26, but account `9999999999` is excluded by the setup above), multiplied by the two regions it targets in the last step, the total of account/region deployment actions required would be 50.
+Since the configuration is set to 30, the first 30 accounts will be deployed to in the first stage.
+If all of these successfully deploy, the pipeline will continue to the next stage, deploying to the remaining 20 account/regions.

 ### Params

 Pipelines also have parameters that don't relate to a specific stage but rather the pipeline as a whole.
 For example, a pipeline might have an single notification endpoint in which it would send a notification when it completes or fails.
 It also might have things such as a schedule for how often it runs.